How Do I Fight a Traffic Ticket?

 Contrary to urban myths, what is meant by distracted driving is the use of a hand-held communication device rather than conduct such as eating, drinking,...Learn More

 Similarly to driving at an excessive rate of speed, driving unnecessarily slowly can also be dangerous and unlawful.Learn More

 Can Being Found Guilty For a Traffic Ticket Result in Loss of Insurance Coverage?
-A Guilty Plea or Conviction For Certain Types of Driving Violations, Meaning Traffic Tickets, May Result In a...Learn More
+A Guilty Plea or Conviction For Certain Types of Driving Violations,...Learn More

 The Compulsory Automobile Insurance Act mandates insurance coverage for those who operate an automobile, whether as owner or lessor.
 Failure to carry properly...Learn More